Z-ANESaber/DynamicBones-Configs/README.md

 # DynamicBones-Configs
+For settings on the newer version used by VRChat check [here](https://github.com/Z-ANESaber/Phys-Bone-Settings)

 Dynamic Bones Configs for VRChat and others

 Some settings might not fit with your model so feel free to adjust them to your preference: